CyberT33N/databases-cheat-sheet/README.md

 ---------------

+ LiveStore is a next-generation state management framework based on reactive SQLite and built-in sync engine. livestore.dev

  Instant DB (Tool)

 Give your frontend a real-time database that handles optimistic updates, multiplayer sync, offline mode, and collaboration features automatically.